-Demonstrates how guided reading can be used to differentiate instruction and to develop strategic readers.
+Demonstrates how guided reading can differentiate instruction and develop strategic readers.
 Offers reflection questions, downloadable resources, and videos on guided reading best practices.

 Gives access to informational articles that adjust based on the student's reading level.
 Includes relevant questions that support critical thinking and comprehension.